Skip to main content

 # Agent is asked to clean up dead code

-fallow check --format json
+fallow dead-code --format json

 # → returns 401 issues: unused files, exports, dependencies